Blog

 • RFID & Barcode Scanners:

 Devices automate data capture.
 Auditors can scan barcoded assets instead of manual counts.
-This speeds up physical inspection and reduces errors.
+As a result, this speeds up physical inspection and reduces errors.
 (For example, RFID tags broadcast asset IDs for instant logging.)

 • Mobile Audit Apps:

 Dedicated apps (like those from AssetCues) let auditors perform real-time verification on tablets/smartphones.
-They can scan assets, record photos, and sync instantly with the asset register, accelerating the audit cycle.
+As a result, they can scan assets, record photos, and sync instantly with the asset register, thereby accelerating the audit cycle.

 • IoT Sensors and Drones: